What is a Competitive Advantage?

 - Other ones are well located, etc.

-Inside and old coffee shop.
+A classic old coffee shop.

 These would be different Strengths you could expect to find in most popular Coffee shops.